 For those who care about them, people with BPD often seem unpredictable and intense.
 Their responses can often seem to be out of proportion - and over the top.

 For someone with BPD, it can be very hard to understand what is going on inside them - and how their behaviour might affect others.

 Life can be a bit of a roller coaster — for all parties.

 Looking at attachment theory can help us understand a bit more about what is going on underneath these puzzling and distressing behaviours.

-According to psychoanalyst John Bowlby, we are all hard-wired for attachment and our early environment, including caregiver relationships will influence the way we think about relationships into adulthood.
+According to psychoanalyst John Bowlby, we are all hard-wired for attachment and our early environment, especially our relationships with caregivers will influence the way we think about relationships into adulthood.
 Current research has supported the idea that people with insecure and/or disorganised attachment are at risk of developing BPD and that the diagnosis is associated with one of these two attachment styles.